UzairAsif-8/Git-GitHub-Notes/README.md

 <br>
 If we want to see all the files present in that folder we write ls that means list Files
 <br>
-If we want to see hidden files we want to write ls --a means list all
+If we want to see hidden files we want to write ls -a means list all
 <br>
 To clear a terminal just write clear
 <br>